heitortessaro/wallet/README.md

 * `npx prisma --help`: presents all available prisma commands.
 * `npx prisma studio`: provides an easy way to check the database.
 * `npx prisma migrate dev`: create migrations from your Prisma schema, apply them to the database, generate artifacts.
+* `npx prisma generate`: based on the schema analysis, Prisma generates a type-safe database client called the Prisma Client.
+The Prisma Client provides auto-generated methods and types that correspond to your defined models and allow you to interact with your database.
+It's important to run prisma generate whenever you make changes to your Prisma schema so that the generated Prisma Client is up to date with your database structure.
+This ensures that you have access to the latest methods and types when interacting with your database in your application code.